emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

   emcc source.c -c -o source.o # source.o has no debug info
   emcc source.o -o program.js -g2 # program.wasm has a name section, program.js is unminified

+Sometimes the use of the ``-O1`` or ``-Og`` flag at compile time can also result in faster builds, because optimizations early in the pipeline can reduce the amount of IR that is processed by later phases such as instruction selection and linking.
+It also of course reduces test runtime.

 Detecting Memory Errors and Undefined Behavior